-Emil Schult (*1946) is a painter, poet and musician, whose work spans from drawings and texts in the spirit of Fluxus to lyrics and record covers shaping pop history and to reverse glass paintings reflecting on the human condition.
+Emil Schult (*1946) is a painter, poet and audio-visual artist, whose work spans from drawings and texts in the spirit of Fluxus to lyrics and record covers shaping pop history and to reverse glass paintings reflecting on the human condition.

 Since the mid 1980s, Schult works with video and computer animated images and embraces the ancient Chinese technique of reverse glass painting.
 Schult’s focus lays on the visionary potential of art and his recent paintings reflect on the connection between humans, the electronic microcosmos and the vastness of space.